lajeffrey/autoVhCd/README.md

-# Automatic Villus and Crypt Evaluator (ViCE)
+# ViCE: A Villus and Crypt Evaluator
-This is where the beta versions of our automatic villus height and crypt depth evaluator is stored.
+This is where the beta versions of our *automatic* villus height and crypt depth evaluator is stored.
 The general instructions are thus: feed it an H&E stained image and it'll dish out villi-crypt pair measurements and then some.

 ## Craving something sweet?
 Here's a lollipop
 ![Summary](https://github.com/lajeffrey/autoVhCd/blob/bc6594c7467cb66f548f7ae02936651704dde13c/ViCE%20pic.jpg)